ELE495-2425Summer/capstoneproject-automind-grup-14/README.md

         python3 canli_kayit_ve_tanima.py
         ```
     - On the mobile app, send commands or start recording.
-        > canli_kayit_ve_tanima.py will only activate if a valid RFID card was scanned and written to arac_durum.txt.
+        > canli_kayit_ve_tanima.py will only activate if a valid RFID card was scanned and written to `arac_durum.txt`.

 6) First-Time Setup Notes
     - Pair the Bluetooth microphone using GUI or bluetoothctl.
-    - The Raspberry Pi must be connected to the RFID module via UART. kayit_al.py will detect and log authorized UID cards.
+    - The Raspberry Pi must be connected to the RFID module via UART. `kayit_al.py` will detect and log authorized UID cards.
     - Ensure OpenAI API key is defined in your Python scripts or environment, openai.api_key = "sk-...".

 7) Additional Notes
     - All voice interactions are in Turkish.
     - Whisper API is used online.
-    - Output logs are written to server_log.txt.
+    - Output logs are written to `server_log.txt`.
     - Animations and vehicle status are reflected in the Flutter-based mobile app.

 ## Usage